 Steve Kelley is the quintessential glass half-full guy.
 Still, he realizes his reaction to learning he had an extremely rare cancer known as central nervous system (CNS) lymphoma may seem unusual.
 A few weeks after his June 2018 diagnosis, Kelley, then 64, gathered his family and friends together.
 He didn’t want to focus negatively on … Continued

-Medically reviewed by Eudocia Q. Lee, MD, MPH and Lakshmi Nayak, MD We asked neuro-oncologists Lakshmi Nayak, MD, and Eudocia Quant Lee, MD, MPH, from Dana-Farber Cancer Institute’s Center for Neuro-Oncology, to review the red flags that warrant a medical follow up: Headaches that are new or worsening, especially in a person who doesn’t normally … Continued
+We asked neuro-oncologists Lakshmi Nayak, MD, and Eudocia Quant Lee, MD, MPH, from Dana-Farber Cancer Institute’s Center for Neuro-Oncology, to review the red flags that warrant a medical follow up: Headaches that are new or worsening, especially in a person who doesn’t normally have headaches.
+Often they are worse when lying down and in the … Continued

 Heather Auger’s oncologist, Patrick Wen, MD, likes to say that his patient has a “famous brain.”
 For more than a decade after Auger was treated at Dana-Farber for recurrent glioblastoma, the tumor that once threatened her life has not returned.
 It’s still a rare outcome for patients with this type of brain tumor, but one … Continued